-Communicating with those around us helps to ensure that our intentions are understood.
-We sometimes use eye contact, hand gestures, lights, turn signals, and horns to get someone's attention and let them know what our wishes or intentions are.
-These are all good tools and help to make the roads safer, however it is important to remember that the defensive driver is one who makes allowances for the lack of skill or improper attitude of others.
-Just because the other motorist, cyclist, or pedestrian has attempted to communicate with you (or acknowledged your communication), it does not mean that the intention was fully understood by both parties.
+Drivers need to communicate with those around them to ensure that their intentions are understood.
+Sometimes drivers use eye contact, hand gestures, lights, turn signals, and horns to get someone's attention and let them know what their wishes or intentions are.
+These are all good tools and help to make the roads safer, however it is important to remember that the defensive driver is one who makes allowances for the inconsistent behaviours of others.
+Just because the other motorist, cyclist, or pedestrian attempts to communicate with the driver, it does not mean that the intention was fully understood by both parties.